svssdeva/svssdeva/README.md

 * *Problem-solving*
 * *Team collaboration*
 * *Adaptability*
+* *Optimizing Develpoer Experience*
+* *Team grooming & Upskilling*
 * *People want a manager like me (Flexing this)*

 ## Current Work 👨‍💻
 I'm honing my skills at PhysicsWallah ([PW](https://www.linkedin.com/company/physicswallah/mycompany/)), one of the leading EdTech companies in India, creating beautiful, efficient, and user-friendly applications.
+I'm leading the ecomm PW store vertical end to end (EM) & managing Revenue Pod's Frontend (Team Lead).

 ## What I'm focusing on 🧐
 I'm presently expanding my tech presence on platforms like LinkedIn and GitHub.
 Looking forward to connecting with other passionate developers and growing my professional network.